-The Chief of Staff will appoint an internal audit manager who will report functionally to the Chair of the RAC on matters pertaining to internal audit, and administratively (i.e. day-to-day operations) to Te Pūkenga Chief Executive Officer (CEO).
+The Risk and Assurance Director will report functionally to the Chair of the RAC on matters pertaining to internal audit, and administratively (i.e. day-to-day operations) to the Chief of Staff.
 To establish, maintain, and assure that the internal audit function at Te Pūkenga has sufficient authority to fulfil its duties, RAC will:

-- review and endorse the internal audit framework for Te Pūkenga Council approval - approve the risk-based internal audit plan - approve the internal audit budget and resource plan - receive communications from the appointed internal audit manager on internal audit performance relative to its plan and other matters - make appropriate inquiries of the ELT and the appointed internal audit manager to determine whether there is inappropriate scope or resource limitations to execute internal audit activities.
+- review and endorse the Internal Audit Charter for Te Pūkenga Council approval - approve the risk-based annual internal audit and assurance plan - approve the internal audit budget and resource plan - receive communications from the Risk and Assurance Director on internal audit performance relative to its plan and other matters - make appropriate inquiries of the ELT and the Risk and Assurance Director to determine whether there is inappropriate scope or resource limitations to execute internal audit activities.

-The appointed internal audit manager will have unrestricted access to and communicate, and interact directly with the RAC, including in private meetings without management present.
+The Risk and Assurance Director will have unrestricted access to and communicate, and interact directly with the RAC, including in private meetings without management present.

-The RAC authorises the appointed internal audit manager and delegated internal audit staff to:
+The RAC authorises the Risk and Assurance Director and delegated internal audit staff to: